anvichip/AI-code-detection-ML/experiment/report.md

 - [Dataset 3](https://github.com/Back3474/AI-Human-Generated-Program-Code-Dataset/blob/main)

 During training, files are named according to their dataset of origin.
-In cases where multiple datasets are combined, filenames follow a concatenated naming convention, e.g., python_1_java_2 indicating python subset of dataset 1 and java subset of dataset 2.
+In cases where multiple datasets are combined, filenames follow a concatenated naming convention, e.g., python_1_java_2 indicates a combination of python subset of dataset 1 and java subset of dataset 2.

 ## Dataset Format
 The project expects datasets in JSON Lines (JSONL) format.